 Each month, Frisco ISD recognizes employees who demonstrate servant leadership and are distinguished examples of the non-teaching staff.

-The Standing Ovation Award winners were nominated by their peers and exhibit a positive attitude while serving as a role model for others.
-They take initiative and consistently carry out responsibilities beyond their job requirements.
+The Standing Ovation Award winners are nominated by their peers.
+Through their positive attitude and servant leadership, they are shining examples of employees who take initiative and consistently carry out responsibilities beyond their job requirements.